afsc-assessments/ebswp_2023/doc/EBSpollock.md

 # Results
 ## Model evaluation

-A sequential sensitivity of available new data showed that adding the 2018 fishery catch-at-age data and the 2019 catch biomass information was relatively uninformative with respect to spawning biomass estimates (Fig. \ref{fig:mod_data}). i As the bottome trawl survey data was added to the model, the biomass estimate dropped lower (Fig. \ref{fig:mod_data}).
+A sequential sensitivity of available new data showed that adding the 2018 fishery  catch-at-age data and the 2019 catch biomass information was relatively uninformative  with respect to spawning biomass estimates (Fig.
-We evaluated a number of different assessment configurations and present the following:
+\ref{fig:mod_data}).
+As the bottom trawl survey data was added to the model, the biomass estimate dropped lower (Fig. \ref{fig:mod_data}).
+We evaluated a number of different assessment configurations and present the
+following:

   0. Last year's model ("Model 16.1") without any data update (only for comparison purposes)